Prussian deportations: Influence on German relations with Russia

-Contrary to Bismarck's original intentions, the expulsion contributed to the worsening of German-Russian relations and the erosion of their long term cooperation – resulting in a shift in Russia's external policy which finally led to the creation of the Franco-Russian Alliance soon transformed into Triple Entente, which fought the German Empire during World War I in 1914–1918.
+Contrary to Bismarck's original intentions, the expulsion contributed to the worsening of Russo-German relations and the erosion of their long term cooperation – resulting in a shift in Russia's external policy which finally led to the creation of the Franco-Russian Alliance soon transformed into Triple Entente, which fought the German Empire during World War I in 1914–1918.

-Softening of expulsion policy since 1890
+Softening of expulsion policy after 1890

 The need for cheap labour from German landlords and industry eventually prevailed, therefore the policy of the Prussian government had to be softened.
 In 1890 a new order was issued to allow employment of ethnically Polish foreigners, except in the period between 20 December to 1 February of each year.
 The measure was intended to force the workers to periodically return abroad, thus preserving their status of seasonal workers, and preventing the continuity of their stay in Prussia.
 Such a system of annual winter expulsions was adapted to the needs of the landlords, but was harmful to Upper Silesian industry, which used to disobey the order frequently with the silent tolerance of Prussian authorities, or with its temporary suspension.

 Nevertheless, only unmarried persons were accepted and often, they were kept separated from the local native Polish population.

 Polish migration to Prussia before First World War

-Since 1905 a semi-governmental agency called the "Head Office of Farm Workers" took up the engagement of workers from outside Germany.
-Seasonal labour contracts to the detriment of Polish workers allowed the opportunity for many corrupt practices.
-The immigrant workers were poorly paid, exploited and – in practicality – totally unprotected.
-Nevertheless, the influx of candidates was always large and, in the eve of World War I, the number of immigrant workers exceeded 500,000 persons, 80% of them from the struggling Russian-controlled part of Poland.
+Since 1905 a semigovernmental agency called the "Head Office of Farm Workers" took up the engagement of workers from outside Germany; the influx of candidates was always large and, in the eve of World War I, the number of immigrant workers exceeded 500,000 persons, 80% of them from the struggling Russian-controlled part of Poland.
 Approximately 200,000 Poles worked in the eastern provinces of Prussia among low living standards and intensive exploitation.
 A male worker could save 100-150 Marks per year, while a female worker could save 50-100 Marks per year at best.

-Until today, the "rugi pruskie" or the Prussian mass deportations, serve as Polish national symbol of gross injustice experienced by the Poles at the hands of the anti-Polish forces of Prussia, the German Empire, and Otto von Bismarck personally, during the time when Poland remained occupied.